Mahaonn/MY-WEATHER-APP/README.md

 ## API

 The app uses the 🌤 SheCodes Weather API (https://www.shecodes.io/learn/apis/weather) to fetch weather data.
-To use the API, you need to register on the OpenWeatherMap website and obtain an API key.
+To use the API, you need to register on the SheCodes website and obtain an API key.

 ## Contribution